Sidebar

 section.

-When the user is on one of the blog pages he should only see a menu containing all blog pages, while on a documentation page he should only see a menu containing all doc pages.
+When the user is on one of the log pages he should only see a page menu containing all log pages, while on one of the ship pages she should only see a page menu containing all sub pages of the ship section.

 Directory structure:

-Option Front Matter Using Hugo’s cascade feature, we can redefine the menus once in blog/_index.md
+Option Front Matter Using Hugo’s cascade feature, we can redefine the menus once in log/_index.md

 setting sidebarmenus